Updated on July 14, 2021

 You can’t deny this.
-But clearance sales are a fact of life as a fashion retailer.
-And you might just be wondering how you could ever increase your sell-through rate.
+But clearance sale is a fact of life for the fashion industry.
+And you might just be wondering how to increase sell-through rate.

-You will always have unsold items.
+You will always have excess inventory levels.
 And you wouldn’t want to be completely sold out any time in the season.
-Since that would mean that you are out of stock and have not estimated the demand well.
+Since that would mean that you are out of stock and have failed in forecasting demand for a period of time.

 In reality, to sell more than 80% of your items at full price, a lot of things have to fall in place perfectly.
 And the key metric to monitor, evaluate and deep dive is the sell-through rate.